The Cannibalized Sanctuary

 On the Narrative Theft of "Purest Love" and the Corporate Subversion of Love and Deepspace

 Editor’s Note: This essay was drafted in real-time as a philosophical examination of narrative identity and consent architecture in Love and Deepspace.
 Parts I, IV, and V were revised following the corporate statement issued on June 29, 2026, which provided institutional confirmation of several structural arguments made here.
 Part VII was appended as a postscript documenting that statement in full.
+Parts VIII and IX were appended as final postscripts analyzing the mechanics of PaperGames/Infold's public apology and the ongoing transactional management of consumer sentiment.

 I. THE THEFT OF THE SOVEREIGN VOW